Deekshith-Codes/thiranex-task-1-data-cleaning/README.md

 7. Payment Method Usage
 8. Average Transaction Value by Product Line

-All visualizations are automatically saved in the `figures` folder.
+All visualizations are saved in the `figures` folder.

 ---